thesanju/GPT_voice_assistant/README.md

 ### you can now chat with you're voice assistant :)

 ## Project Goals
-- Change input from typing to just by asking.
+- Change input from typing to just by asking.(done :)).
 - Make an complete AI assistant with raspberry pi